learn-co-students/ruby-objects-has-many-through-readme-nyc-web-031218/README.md

 Boom.
 We're iterating through every instance of Meal and returning only the ones where the meal's customer matches the current customer instance.
 If our customer, Sam, wants to know about all of their meals, all we need to do is call the meals method on that instance.

 `sam.meals` will get an an array of all of Sam's meals, but what if we now want a list of all of the waiters that Sam has interacted with?
-It's just as simple as referencing those meals.
+We can simply reference the meals array!
+And since we have a method to get that array already, we can reuse that method.

 ```ruby
   def waiters